 Last but not least, do you have any questions for me?

 What inspired you to create these blog-style interviews, and why blogs?
-It looks very exciting. 🙂
+It looks inspiring. 🙂

 I want to say a huge Thank you to Kitty for participating in the interview.